UCSF Block 23A — Joan and Sanford I. Weill Neurosciences Building

 No items found.

-With the robust on-site technology and 3D system modeling services, VEC played a vital role during the project and contributed to creating such a well-known neurosciences building.
-It has specific design features that allow accommodating patients with neurological conditions.
+With our robust on-site quality control and 3D system modeling services, VEC played a vital role during the project and contributed to building this well-known neurosciences building.
+The Joan and Sanford I. Weill Neurosciences Building has specific design features that can efficiently accommodate patients with neurological conditions.

-• VEC specialists tried to demonstrate all their expertise to design correct models and provide patients with a human-centered experience.
+VEC specialists demonstrated their expertise by designing accurate models to help provide patients with a human-centered experience.

-• We helped all contractors and subcontractors create a hub where patients, researchers, and other visitors could feel dignity and well-being and build valuable connections.
+We helped all contractors and subcontractors create a hub where patients, researchers, and other visitors could feel dignity, promote well-being, and build valuable connections.